Skip to Main Content NPC Libraries Banner

 If you aren't sure what style you need to use, consult your class syllabus or verify with your instructor.

 A "citation" is the way you tell your readers that certain material in your work came from another source.
+It also gives your readers the information necessary to find that source again, including information about the author.

 Information that contributed to your thoughts, analysis or synthesis of ideas should be cited.
 The following are examples of when you should always cite your sources: